ausdebating/constitution/constitution.md

 1. A complaint may be made to the committee by any person that a member of the association:
     1. has refused or neglected to comply with a provision or provisions of this constitution, or
+    2. has refused or neglected to comply with a policy or procedure. ~todo~
     2. has wilfully acted in a manner prejudicial to the interests of the association.

 2. The committee may refuse to deal with a complaint if it considers the complaint to be trivial or vexatious in nature.